Add Hardware-Backed Sign-In to Your Application

 hardware_verifiedbooleantrue if the authentication was performed using a verified hardware security key.
 Always true for Vouch-issued tokens from the authorization code flow.

-To access these claims, decode the access token JWT payload.
+To access this claim, decode the access token JWT payload.
 See the examples repository for working implementations in each framework.

 Token Lifetime